samresume/samresume/README.md

 I am best described as dedicated, disciplined, and hard-working.
 My aim is to develop innovative solutions that enhance the capabilities of data-driven technologies.

-## 🎓 Academic Journey
-Currently pursuing a **Master’s and PhD in Computer Science** at Utah State University.
-My journey through academia is guided by a passion for deep learning and the complexities of machine learning models.

 ## 💻 Technical Proficiency
 - **Machine Learning Concepts** - Expert (90%)